Illustatrations from Hunchback of Notre Dame

 Quasimodo attacking Frollo in defense of Esmeralda - Nicolas Eustache Maurin

-In this illustration by Nicolas Eustache Maurin depicts Quasimodo attacking Frollo after Frollo tried to force himself on Esmeralda.
+This illustration by Nicolas Eustache Maurin, depicts Quasimodo attacking Frollo after Frollo tried to force himself on Esmeralda.

 It's a very detailed image as we see Frollo's shock as Quasimodo violently attacks him in the dark.
 And we Esmeralda's modesty which is often mention in the novel but never in other versions.

 Clopin leads the Court to save Esmeralda